is a Human Powered Eco-Tour business located within Picayune Strand

 all good things in the swamps of Southwest Florida.

-There will be a winner and a part of this tour is for celebrating
+There will be a winner and an important part of this event is for celebrating

 and honoring the winner of the race.
 Part of the honor will be